Food and Cookery Teaching Staff

 Starting with the basics of peeling, chopping, weighing and cooking simple ingredients, students will explore a rich and varied world of cuisine.
 In particular we pay close attention to creating wholesome meals following the guidance of the Eatwell plate.

-Those who opt to study Art in Key Stage 4 will follow the requirements of the VCERT Level 2 qualification in Food and Cookery, covering all aspects of health and safety, hygiene, food groups and healthy eating.
-The course will culminate in an externally set Assessment paper that allows the students to apply the knowledge and understanding of the subject they have gained during their practical lessons.
+Those who opt to study catering in Key Stage 4 will follow the requirements of the WJEC Vocational award Level 1 and 2 qualifications in Hospitality and Catering.
+The course covers all aspects of health and safety, hygiene, food groups, healthy eating menu planning and presentation.
+The course will culminate in an internally set practical assessment that allows the students to apply the knowledgeand understanding of the subject they have gained during their practical lessons.
+They will cook a restaurant standard two course meal with accompaniments.

 Teaching and Learning in Food & Cookery